 Salaries and labour costs

-The local research consultant or financial officer assists with determining the salary and calculating the total labour costs that will be charged to your funds/project.
+The local case-handler assists with determining the salary and calculating the total labour costs that will be charged to your funds/project.
 The costs comprise the following items:

 - Gross hourly wage is determined according to the employee's qualifications (completed Bachelor’s or Master's degree).